Honda Element years to avoid — most common problems

 Things got a bit better for the 2004 production year, although the car still had some prominent issues.
 The problems were more or less the same, with airbag system recalls and a few electrical issues, but much fewer reported engine and transmission faults.

 However, that got changed for the 2007 model year with a revised 2.4-liter engine that now had 166 horsepower.
 While it did get a bit more power, the VTCS problems started occurring more rapidly.
-That’s why it’s best to avoid this and the 2008 model year, as these issues were later solved with the redesign.
+That’s why it’s best to avoid this model as well, although it received far less reliability complaints compared with previous model years.

 Things aren’t looking as bad as they might seem for Honda Element based on mentioned difficulties that drivers have faced.
 Several model years received minimum driver complaints and are considered to be a safe option without many oil leaks and airbag problems.
 With that said, these are the best Honda Element model years:

-The model year that received the least complaints from drivers was by far the 2011 model year, at least according to NHTSA reports.
-However, the 2005 and 2006 model years received much fewer complaints about the faulty ignition switch and electrical issues, so drivers thought that these problems were over with.
+The model year that received the least complaints from drivers was by far the 2011 model year, at least according to NHTSA reports, so we’ll discuss that one further to explain why it’s the best bargain on the market for this model.

 Is the Honda Element worth buying?